xjxu21/xjxu21.github.io/_pages/about.md

 My research interests include Machine Learning and Computer Vision, especially in Generative Models, Multimodal Learning and 3D Vision.

-I am looking for PhD position starting in Fall 2025.
+I am looking for a PhD position starting in Fall 2025.

 # 📝 Publications